openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 MainUI will automatically generate an Overview page (id:overview).
 This page will have four tabs.

-- Overview - user defined page
+- Overview - user defined page.
-- Locations - populated based on the model showing your Items based on their physical location
+- Locations - populated based on the model showing your Items based on their physical location.
-- Equipment - populated based on the model showing your Items based on their Equipment type
+- Equipment - populated based on the model showing your Items based on their Equipment type.
 - Properties - populated based on the model showing your Items based on their semantic Properties tag.

 {::options toc_levels="2..4"/}